Is beauty care only for women?

 The world’s richest cosmetics companies routinely use low levels of hazardous ingredients even though safer alternatives are available.
 “Why are they putting these toxic chemicals in cosmetics?
 Because they can and because it’s cheaper”.
 Our flashy beauty industry is supporting an inconvenient truth – it is a messy problem that depends on toxic chemicals that are highly addictive and causes hidden additions that are not recognise easily by its consumers.

 We the victims are putting them on our faces, bodies and in our hair daily.
 Whether it’s “hair so healthy it shines” – NO I’m sorry, not healthy and not herbal essences.
 There should be a rethink to health, care and wellness in order to remain beautiful throughout one’s life.
 Mr Edwards, (Editor) said that in an industry that thrives on glamour, the mass marketing of the beauty industry has blinded the minds of its consumers, that they have lost focus on promoting self care.
 The normal consumer has developed an inordinate passion to outshine others.
-It is sad that we, as a people do not take naturalness into concern.
+It is sad that people do not take naturalness into concern.

 The Telegraph (Online: 09/01/2016) clearly shows the link to an ugly side of the beauty industry.
 “Why women are still the brains behind beauty (and how you can be too)”.
 The UK beauty industry is worth £2 billion and growing, yet most of its entrepreneurs are still women.